Digital Minimalism Goes Mainstream •

 - In a 1931 speech at the California Institute of Technology, Albert Einstein said, “Why does this magnificent applied science which saves work and makes life easier bring us so little happiness?
 The simple answer runs: Because we have not yet learned to make sensible use of it.”

 Just remember, everything in life is about balance.
-You don’t have to live for 27 years alone in the woods without sending a single email or having a single conversation with another human being (although, we should all remember the story of the Mexican Fisherman).
+You don’t have to live for 27 years alone in the woods without sending a single email or having a single conversation with another human being (although, we should all remember the story of the tourist and the fisherman).

 Most people need to live through the overwhelm of digital overload before they see the light of digital minimalism.
 As I learned in the book Chasing Slow, “It is named the ‘web’ for good reason” (David Foster Wallace).